lukas-pointner-gabriel/portfolio/README.md

 _Picture of developed, built, and operated drive unit test rig (Source: FZG)_

 ## Experience in the Field of Wet Brake and Clutch Systems
-  -	Dimensioned wet brake system for electric vehicles
+**Dimensioned wet brake system for electric vehicles**
   -	Analyzed possible driveline topologies with focus on wet brakes
   -	Dimensioned wet brake system integrated into drive unit avoiding brake dust emissions, requiring zero maintenance, and reducing unsprung wheel mass
-    -	Conduced thermal and drag loss simulations
-  -	Investigated wet brake and clutch systems from automotive and industrial applications
+  -	Conduced thermal and drag loss simulations **Investigated wet brake and clutch systems from automotive and industrial applications**
   -	Developed test programs for investigating friction, drag loss, NVH, and damage behavior
-    -	Conducted experimental tests on component test rigs
+  -	Conducted experimental tests on wet brake and clutch systems of limited-slip differentials, transfer cases, dual-clutch transmissions, automatic transmissions, and torque-vectoring systems
-    -	Developed CFD model for time-efficient determination of oil distribution and drag torque
-  -	Developed a software tool for fast and accurate drag loss prediction
+  -	Developed CFD model for time-efficient determination of oil distribution and drag torque **Developed a software tool for fast and accurate drag loss prediction**
   -	Developed data-driven prediction model using Gaussian process regression
   -	Programmed graphical user interface for user-oriented usage

 ### Research Articles in the Field of Wet Brake and Clutch Systems
   -	[Experimental analysis of oil flow and drag torque generation in disengaged wet clutches](https://doi.org/10.1038/s41598-023-43695-6)